Three Nights in Hana

 The Travaasa Hana has about 8 sunbeds on the beach reserved for its guests, which are the only sunbeds there.

-Day three came all too soon.
+The third and final day came all too soon.
 Before hitting the road to drive back up to the airport and then on to Wailea, we spent the morning at Kaihalulu beach, also known as the red sand beach.
 It’s about a 15 minute walk from the hotel along a narrow hike path that requires proper footwear.
 Always be extra careful on Hawaii’s hike trails, especially if it is or has rained due to unstable or slippery paths and landslides.

 After our swim, we took a shower and checked out.
 For the road, we stocked up on water and food supplies from the hotel’s small convenience store, as well as plenty of that delicious banana bread from the restaurant.
 Everyone who visits Maui will have their favourite banana bread place.
 Ours was from the Travaasa Hana.
 It also makes a super healthy breakfast (I think!)